Ryason55/quake_mission_packs_ry-vitalized/README.md

 - :new: Armagon will keep trying to aim at the player if he's in the middle of an attack.
 - :new: Anything caught underneath a falling Armagon will be crushed.
 Relevant for Deathmatch and Horde variations of HIPEND.
 - :new: Armagon now has similar telefrag priority to players.
-- :new: Armagon now acknowledges NoTarget when looking for players.
+- :new: Armagon now respects NoTarget when looking for players.

 ----- :new: [DoE] Overlord -----